Eirinintz/Dept._DS_Sparti_Students_Conference_2025/README.md

 📌 This project was developed as part of my undergraduate thesis 🎓 at the *University of Peloponnese* 🏛️.
 🎤 It was presented at the ***First Student Conference 2025***, held in **Sparta** 📍, on **14/03/2025** 📅.
+Its aim was to bridge theoretical mathematical concepts with modern artificial intelligence technologies through the practical implementation of the Steepest Descent algorithm.

 ---